Collateralization - Definition

 - Marketing, Advertising, Sales & PR

-In many credit agreements such as secured loans, a borrower is required to pledge some assets as collateral for the loan.
+In many credit agreements, a borrower is required to pledge some assets as collateral for the loan.
+These assets are known as "collateral".
 These assets can be seized by the lender when such borrower defaults on the repayment of the loan.

-Collateralization is a situation whereby a borrower offers a specific property or assets to a lender to secure the loan in the event of the borrower’s default on the loan.
+Collateralization is a situation whereby a borrower offers a specific property or assets to a lender to secure the loan in the event of the borrowers default on the loan.
 Collateralization gives lenders the confidence to issue a loan to the borrower, and an assurance that the loan will be repaid.